balazik/ComfyUI-PuLID-Flux/README.md

 For GGUF models you will need to install [ComfyUI-GGUF](https://github.com/city96/ComfyUI-GGUF)

 ## Installation
  - Install this repo into `ComfyUI/custom_nodes`
 ```
 git clone https://github.com/balazik/ComfyUI-PuLID-Flux.git
 ```
 - You need one of the mentioned `Flux.1-dev` models.
 Download the model into `ComfyUI/models/unet`, clip and encoder into `ComfyUI/models/clip`, VAE into `ComfyUI/models/vae`.
 - [PuLID Flux pre-trained model](https://huggingface.co/guozinan/PuLID/blob/main/pulid_flux_v0.9.0.safetensors?download=true) goes in `ComfyUI/models/pulid/`.
- - The EVA CLIP is EVA02-CLIP-L-14-336, but should be downloaded automatically (will be located in the huggingface directory).
+- The EVA CLIP is EVA02-CLIP-L-14-336, should be downloaded automatically (will be located in the huggingface directory).
 - `facexlib` dependency needs to be installed, the models are downloaded at first use.
 - Finally you need InsightFace with [AntelopeV2](https://huggingface.co/MonsterMMORPG/tools/tree/main), the unzipped models should be placed in `ComfyUI/models/insightface/models/antelopev2`.

+## Known issues
+- ApplyPulidFlux doesn't work on HW with CUDA compute < v8.0, (when Flux FP8 it needs bfloat16).
+- When the ApplyPulidFlux node is disconnected after first run, the Flux model is still influenced by the node.
+- ApplyPulidFlux attn_mask is not working (in progress).

 ## Credits

 ComfyUI/[ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful and modular stable diffusion GUI.

-[PuLID for Flux](https://github.com/ToTheBeginning/PuLID/blob/main/docs/pulid_for_flux.md) - tuning-free ID customization solution for FLUX.1-dev cubiq [PuLID_ComfyUI](https://github.com/cubiq/PuLID_ComfyUI) - PuLID ComfyUI native implementation (Thanks for the awesome work what you do Matteo :wink: ).
+[PuLID for Flux](https://github.com/ToTheBeginning/PuLID/blob/main/docs/pulid_for_flux.md) - tuning-free ID customization solution for FLUX.1-dev

+cubiq [PuLID_ComfyUI](https://github.com/cubiq/PuLID_ComfyUI) - PuLID ComfyUI native implementation (Thanks for the awesome work what you do Matteo :wink: ).